 How Asian wildlife replaced European animals 34 million years ago

 Where do the animals around us today come from?
-A major event occurred about 34 million years ago, known as the “Great Cut-off.”
+A major event took place about 34 million years ago, known as the “Great Cut-off.”
 At that time, a large portion of Europe’s fauna went extinct, replaced by animals of Asian origin.
-We have just published our research in the journal PNAS, which provides a better understanding of this pivotal moment.
+We have just published our research in the journal PNAS, which provides a better understanding of this pivotal event.

 Romain Weppe, University of Montpellier

-Our research indicates that 77% of Europe’s endemic species have gone extinct and been replaced by immigrant species from Asia, primarily pigs and ruminants.
+Our research indicates that 77% of Europe's endemic species have become extinct and have been replaced by immigrant species from Asia, including pigs and ruminants.

-Until now, the scientific community believed that this mass extinction was primarily due to intense competition with Asian species, which limited access to food resources for endemic species and thus led to their extinction.
+Until now, the scientific community believed that this mass extinction was primarily due to active competition with Asian species, which is thought to have limited access to food resources for endemic species and thus led to their extinction.
 Our study refutes this hypothesis.

-It appears that the climatic upheavals of this period, known as the Eocene–Oligocene transition, were the primary factor behind the extinction of endemic artiodactyl species in Western Europe.
+It does indeed appear that the climatic upheavals of this period, known as the Eocene-Oligocene transition, were the main factor behind the extinction of endemic artiodactyl species in Western Europe.

-Two hypotheses are frequently proposed to explain the extinction of European island species: rapid global cooling during the Eocene–Oligocene transition and competitive interactions with immigrant fauna from Asia.
-To determine the factors underlying this extinction event, we compiled and analyzed a collection of artiodactyl mammal fossils (over 2,100 fossils analyzed) from the Quercy phosphorite region.
+Two hypotheses are frequently proposed to explain the extinction of European island species: rapid, global cooling during the Eocene-Oligocene transition and competitive interactions with immigrant fauna from Asia.
+To determine the factors underlying this extinction event, we compiled and analyzed a collection of artiodactyl mammal fossils (more than 2,100 fossils analyzed) from the Quercy phosphorite region.
 The Quercy phosphorites cover more than 1,800 km² of numerous fissures and cavities filled with clayey and phosphate-rich sediments.
-During the second half ofthe 19thcentury, many of these were completely or partially emptied due to an intense phase of phosphate mining and yielded numerous fossil remains of vertebrates, insects, and plants.
+During the second half ofthe 19thcentury, many of these were completely or partially emptied due to an intense phase of phosphate mining, yielding numerous fossil remains of vertebrates, insects, and plants.

 This fossil-bearing area is now world-renowned for the exceptional preservation and abundance of the fossils it contains.
 In fact, there are more than 180 fossil deposits in this region that have preserved local faunal assemblages, some of which are separated in time by less than 1 million years.

-Together, these sites provide a unique chronological window for studying the processes and mechanisms of mammalian diversification, as they span a continuous period from the Middle Eocene to the early Upper Oligocene (42 to 24 Ma), thus perfectly encompassing the Eocene-Oligocene transition.
+Together, these sites provide a unique temporal window for studying the processes and mechanisms of mammalian diversification, as they continuously span a period from the Middle Eocene to the early Upper Oligocene (-42 to 24 Ma), thus perfectly encompassing the Eocene-Oligocene transition.

-In our study, we therefore estimated the dynamics of species diversity among artiodactyl mammals in Western Europe, using statistical methods that account for the quality of preservation of the fossil record.
+In our study, we therefore estimated the dynamics of species diversity among artiodactyl mammals in Western Europe, using statistical methods that take into account the quality of preservation of the fossil record.

 During the Eocene, artiodactyls constituted one of the most diverse groups of endemic mammals in Western Europe.
 The tropical and favorable conditions of this period allowed them to develop a variety of ecological adaptations (arboreal behavior, occasional bipedalism, amphibious behavior, and insectivory).
 Toward the end of the Eocene, the group’s diversity even peaked at levels equivalent to those found on the African plains today.

-However, this thriving group experienced a dramatic extinction at the Eocene–Oligocene boundary.
-Our results show that 77% of endemic artiodactyl species went extinct during this event, and that the ecological niches vacated allowed immigrant and modern artiodactyl fauna to establish themselves, consisting mainly of pigs and ruminants.
-Our results also refute the hypothesis of competition between endemic and immigrant species, but instead suggest that climate change is responsible for the decline of European endemic species.
-Indeed, the sudden change and decline in the type and abundance of available food resources did not give endemic species time to adapt, providing immigrant species with the opportunity to replace them.
+However, this thriving group experienced a dramatic extinction at the Eocene–Oligocene transition.
+Our results show that 77% of endemic artiodactyl species went extinct during this event, and that the ecological niches left vacant allowed immigrant and modern artiodactyl fauna—composed mainly of pigs and ruminants—to establish themselves.
+Our results also refute the hypothesis of competition between endemic and immigrant species, but instead suggest that climate change was responsible for the decline of European endemic species.
+Indeed, the sudden change and decline in the type and abundance of available food resources did not allow endemic species time to adapt, giving immigrant species the opportunity to replace them.

 The DEADENDER project is supported by the French National Research Agency (ANR), which funds project-based research in France.
 Its mission is to support and promote the development of basic and applied research across all disciplines, and to strengthen the dialogue between science and society.
 For more information, visit theANR website.